waitheramwaurar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: lista all local variables and environment variables and functions
 6-create_local_variable: creates a new local variable
 7-create_local_variable: creates a new global variable
+8-true_knowledge: prints the reuslt of the addition of 128 with the values stores in the env variable TRUEKNOWLEDGE, followed by a new line